rmalav15/Super-SloMo/README.md

 # Super-SloMo

 ## Introduction
 **NOTE :** This is work in progress.
 Some people have pointed out that with current pretrained model, frame duplication is occuring.
-However this is a end-to-end working code and can be used to train/re-train a new model (with hyperparameter tuning) on your end to achieve your final goal.
+However this is a end-to-end working code and can be used to train/re-train a new model (with hyperparameter tuning) on your end to achieve your final goal. please have a look at [model.py](https://github.com/rmalav15/Super-SloMo/blob/master/model.py) for comparing the model with paper version.
 Thanks.

 This project is a tensorflow implementation of the impressive work "Super SloMo: High Quality Estimation of Multiple Intermediate Frames for Video Interpolation". [[Paper]](https://arxiv.org/abs/1712.00080) [[Project]](https://people.cs.umass.edu/~hzjiang/projects/superslomo/)